Victims of floatplane crash included activist, winemaker

 WHIDBEY ISLAND, Wash.
-(AP) — Among the 10 people killed when a floatplane crashed in the waters of Puget Sound over the weekend was a Spokane civil rights activist and the founder of a Woodinville winery and his family.
+(AP) — A civil rights activist, a business owner, a lawyer, an engineer and the founder of a winery and his family were on the floatplane that crashed in the waters of Washington state’s Puget Sound, killing 10.

-The U.S. Coast Guard released the names of the crash victims early Tuesday.
-The body of one of the dead was recovered by a good Samaritan after the Sunday afternoon crash.
-The other nine remain missing.
+The U.S. Coast Guard released the names of the victims early Tuesday.
+The body of one of the dead was recovered by a good Samaritan after Sunday afternoon’s crash.
+The other nine remain missing despite an extensive search.

+The Northwest Seaplanes flight was on its way from Friday Harbor, a popular tourist destination in the San Juan Islands, to a Seattle suburb when it went down without sending out a distress call.

-The dead include pilot Jason Winter, activist Sandy Williams, winemaker Ross Andrew Mickel, his pregnant wife Lauren Hilty and their child Remy Mickel.
-Also killed were passengers Patricia Hicks, Luke Ludwig, Rebecca Ludwig, Joanne Mera and Gabrielle Hanna.
+The dead include pilot Jason Winters, activist Sandy Williams, winemaker Ross Andrew Mickel, his pregnant wife Lauren Hilty and their child Remy Mickel.
+Also killed were passengers Joanne Mera, Patricia Hicks, Luke Ludwig, Rebecca Ludwig and Gabrielle Hanna.
 The Coast Guard did not provide hometowns.

 Mickel was the founder of Woodinville-based Ross Andrew Winery.